Nice to meet you.

 PCB design software: PADS Professional

 Lastly, I noticed that support for importing legacy designs could be more robust.
-Although I didn’t extensively test this, importing older designs seemed like a time-consuming process, and I could see this being a pain point for users transitioning from other tools.
+Although I didn’t extensively evaluate this, importing older designs seemed like a time-consuming process, and I could see this being a pain point for users transitioning from other tools.

 What I like about PADS Professional: